ligfx/cmake-format/README.md

 - [ ] convert an unquoted argument with double-quotes, into a quoted argument
 - [ ] use LIST(APPEND) and STRING(APPEND) instead of SET(VAR ${VAR} ...)
 - [x] no spaces between command identifiers and opening-parenthesis
-- [ ] no blank lines at end of block
 - [x] maximum blank lines in a row
 - [ ] remove unneeded double quotes around variable references
 - [ ] support bracket comments